Winter squash are perfect for stuffing, roasting, souping, stewing, and seeding. Get the scoop on each variety.

 When are winter squash in season?

 They start to show up in September and because of their long storage life, some varieties last through the end of winter.
-Store them in a cool, dry place and most will last a month, sometimes more.
+Store them in a cool, dry place and most will last a month, while others last 3 months or more.

 See what else is in season at the same time at the farmers market: September, October, and November, and December.
 But you can also find them at the grocery store due to their longer storage capabilities: January, February, and March.